Max Levien: Revolution and Council republic

-During the November revolution he was active in the soldiers' councils, working closely together with anarchist writer and activist Erich Mühsam.
-Levien became chairman of the Munich Soldiers´ Council and the Munich Spartacus group.
-He participated as a delegate for Munich in the founding convention of the Communist Party of Germany (KPD) over the New Year 1918–19, and became party chairman for KPD in Bavaria.
+During the November revolution he was active in the soldiers' and workers' councils and worked closely with the anarchist writer and activist Erich Mühsam.
+Levien became chairman of the Munich Soldiers' Council and a leader of the Munich Spartacus group.
+He participated as a delegate for Munich in the founding convention of the Communist Party of Germany (KPD) over the New Year 1918–19, and was elected chairman of the KPD in Bavaria in early 1919.
 Levien was together with Eugen Leviné one of the leaders of the second phase of the Soviet Republic after the suppression of the right-wing counter-coup on Palm Sunday 13 April 1919.
-Levien was considered to be the main intellectual and political leader of the new communist led Soviet Republic.
-Unlike Leviné, Levien was an ethnic German and not of Jewish descent, but was nevertheless defamed as Jewish by right-wing political opponents.
-Levien was arrested after the suppression of the Soviet Republic, but managed to flee to Vienna in May 1919.
+Levien was one of the leading political figures of the new communist-led Soviet Republic.
+Unlike Leviné, Levien was of German descent and was not Jewish, but was nevertheless defamed as Jewish by right-wing political opponents.
+Levien was arrested after the suppression of the Soviet Republic, but escaped and fled to Vienna in May 1919, where he was arrested again.
 There he was arrested again.

-By November 1919, Levien was held at Burg Karlstein alongside Béla Kun.The Austrian government released Levien by the end of 1920.
+By November 1919, Levien was being held at Burg Karlstein, alongside Béla Kun.
+The Austrian government released Levien by the end of 1920.
 Before that, long negotiations had taken place after the Bavarian judiciary had placed a request for his extradition.